yashmodi9998/yashmodi9998/README.md

 ## Education
 - Bachelor of Engineering, Computer Engineer [2016–2020] from CKPCET, India
-- Post Graduation in Web Development [2023-2024] from Humber College - North Campus
+- Post Graduation in Web Development [2023-2024] from Humber College, North Campus

 ## Experience
 - Infozium IT Solution [Oct 2020 - Apr 2021]